aws-samples/amazon-cloudwatch-monitor-for-sap-netweaver/docs/Create_AWS_Lambda_layer_for_SAP_Jco.md

-# Create an AWS Lambda layer for SAP JCo
+# Create a Lambda layer for SAP JCo

 **Note:** This activity has to be done **once** only, regardless of any subsequent deployments.